-The Project would be implemented in 192 major watersheds/woredas (including the 135 watersheds that were supported by SLMP-I and II) in the National Regional States of Amhara, Tigray, Oromiya, SNNP, Gambela, and Benshangul Gumuz.
+The Project would be implemented in 210 major watersheds/woredas (including the 135 watersheds that were supported by SLMP-I and II; 57 newly added woredas/watersheds; 18 woredas/watersheds supported by GAC) in the National Regional States of Amhara, Tigray, Oromiya, SNNP, Gambela, and Benshangul Gumuz.
 The RLLP will directly benefit some of Ethiopia's poorest citizens in the watershed/woredas it covered.
 With more than 87 percent of Ethiopia's poor living in rural areas, the operation will benefit some of the poorest, as they are the most dependent on the degraded land resources targeted by the project, and the most vulnerable to the climate shocks that good natural resource management and improved tenure security can mitigate - as proven through interventions under SLMP-II.
-Accordingly, the total population expected to be benefited from the Project include 3,185,940 of which 1,430,440 are female.
-The Household size is 628,436 where 529,461 are Male Headed Households and 98,975 Female Headed Households.